Michael-Jenk/anim-test-3D/README.md

 # 3D-Anim-Test
-An unfinished old space-shooter made in a couple days over summer '23.
+An unfinished old space-shooter made in a couple days over summer '23 because I was bored.
 Just decided to publish now.